Sugar Circuit

-The Sugar Circuit also known as the Sugar Winter Circuit or Sugar Tennis Circuit was a series tour of five South African tennis tournaments sponsored by the South African Sugar Association founded in 1962 that ran until 1980.
+The Sugar Circuit also known as the Sugar Winter Circuit or Sugar Tennis Circuit was a series tour of six South African tennis tournaments sponsored by the South African Sugar Association founded in 1962 and was sub-circuit of the worldwide ILTF Circuit that ran until 1980.
 In 1980 the South African Sugar Association ceased its sponsorship of the circuit and it was discontinued.